Rubaiyat Hossain

 Rubaiyat Hossain is a Bangladeshi film director, writer, and producer.
 She made the films Meherjaan (2011), Under Construction (2015) and Made in Bangladesh (2019).
 In 2023, she became the second female director to win a Bangladesh National Film Award for Best Director, for Made in Bangladesh.
 Made in Bangladesh was listed in Criterion Collection's hidden-gems of the 2010s.
-Hossain has started working on her fourth feature film, Difficult Bride.
-Hossain is also the founder of Sultana's Dream, a funding and mentorship grant to empower, promote and support the next generation of women filmmakers and storytellers in Bangladesh.
+Her fourth feature film, The Difficult Bride has been selected as a first bangladeshi film at the orizzonti section of the 83rd Venice Film Festival.

 Background and education

 Rubaiyat Hossain was born to Syed Abul Hossain, a former Bangladeshi minister, a member of the parliament, and a businessman.
 Inspired by the works of Satyajit Ray, Rubaiyat pursued her interest in cinema and completed a diploma in film direction at the New York Film Academy in 2002.
 She has also completed a B.A. in women studies from Smith College, an M.A. in South Asian studies from the University of Pennsylvania, and an M.A. in cinema studies from Tisch School of the Arts at New York University in the United States.
 Her primary fields of interest are Sufism, Bengali nationalism, the formation of Bengali modernity and its correlation with female sexuality.

 Hossain teaches film studies, women's studies, and South Asia studies at Smith College.